You have a problem. A sex problem.

 Let me know in the comments.

 P.S.
 If you need some support putting sex on pause and rebuilding your intimate foundation then I’ve got the process to help you do that.
-Book an introductory session with me and I will shed a complete light on what it is you need to get to that place of wanting and interest.
+Book your free, private discussion with me and I will shed a complete light on what it is you need to get to that place of wanting and interest.
 We aren’t getting something ‘back’ for you - this will be a new version - an updated one for the next chapter of your life.
 Curious?
-Go to my sessions page and book.
+Go to my sessions page and book your free call.